Blog

 Don't underestimate the learning curve.
 Invest in training for your team or consider bringing in expertise to bridge any skill gaps.
 When it comes to the financial side, think long-term ROI rather than just initial outlay.
 While there's an upfront investment, effective automation saves significant time and resources down the line by catching bugs earlier and speeding up releases.
 Addressing these aspects proactively will smooth your path to successful automation.

-Best Practices for Test Script Maintenance
+Best Practices for Maintaining Test Scripts

 Once your automation scripts are live, the work isn't over; keeping them healthy and relevant is crucial.
 Outdated or flaky tests can quickly become more of a hindrance than a help.
 One of the cornerstones of good script maintenance is performing regular updates to your test scripts to ensure they accurately reflect your application's current state.
 This means treating your test code with the same care as your application code—think version control and code reviews.